yeyu1271/unpub/unpub_auth/README.md

 unpub is using Google OAuth2 by default.
 There's two situations where the unpub_auth can be used.

-1. Login in current device, and publish pub packages locally. step 1.
+1. Login locally, and publish pub packages locally. step 1.
 Call `unpub_auth login` when you first use it, and it will save credentials locally. step 2.
 Before calling `dart pub publish` or `flutter pub publish`, call `unpub_auth get | dart pub token add <self-hosted-pub-server>`

-2. Login locally, and migrate the credentials file to CI/CD device.
+2. Login locally, and publish pub packages from CI/CD.
-   On CI/CD host device, you may not have opportunity to call `unpub_auth login`, so you can use `unpub_auth migrate`. step 1.
+   On CI/CD host device, you may not have opportunity to call `unpub_auth login`, so you can use `unpub_auth migrate` to migrate the credentials file. step 1.
 In local device, call `unpub_auth login` when you first use it, and it will save credentials locally. step 2.
 Copy the credentials file which was generated in step 1 to CI/CD device. step 3.
-In CI/CD device, Call `unpub_auth migrate <credentials-file-path>`, so the CI/CD will have the same credentials file. step 4.
+In CI/CD device, call `unpub_auth migrate <credentials-file-path>`, so the CI/CD will have the same credentials file. step 4.
 In CI/CD device, before calling `dart pub publish` or `flutter pub publish`, call `unpub_auth get | dart pub token add <self-hosted-pub-server>`

 Usage: unpub_auth <command> [arguments]